ethpm/ethpm-spec/README.md

 includes a deployed instance of that contract.

 Solidity Libraries are an
-excellend example of this type of package, so for this example we are going to write a library for *safe* math operations called `safe-math-lib`.
+excellent example of this type of package, so for this example we are going to write a library for *safe* math operations called `safe-math-lib`.
 This library will implement functions to allow addition and subtraction without needing to check for underflow or overflow conditions.
 Our package will have a